Questions & Answers

 I have attended a City & Guilds 2377 course with another company but I'm not confident to do the testing!

 Some 2377 courses are designed only to teach you to pass the exam, not to actually do the testing!
 The previous 2377 syllabus concentrated mainly on the legal and theory aspects.
 The new 2377 syllabus has improved and now covers more practical testing and we make sure that all of our courses have plenty of hands on learning.
 After the course there will always be someone at the end of the phone if you get into difficulties.

 I would like to book a course for my son/daughter/apprentice, is there an age restriction?

 Unfortunately, City & Guilds will not allow exam registrations for under 18s.
-For our one day PAT Competent Person course we advise it is suitable for those aged 16 or over.
+For our one day PAT Competent Person course we advise that it is suitable for those aged 16 or over.

 Where can I buy the test equipment from?
 Do you supply test equipment?

 PAT testing equipment can be purchased from most electrical wholesalers.
 We also sell test equipment, however we only sell a small range, equipment that we can personally recommend.
 We have selected models that represent the best value in terms of ease of use, functionality, reliability and price.
 If you have any questions about our products, or if you need any advice in choosing the best equipment for your needs, please contact us.

 Should I train a member of staff or get a subcontractor to do the testing?

 All portable electrical appliances in the workplace need to be tested.
 In-house testing is often the most cost effective and flexible way of meeting the legal requirements.